danimfernandes/tkgwv2/README.md

 ![alt text](https://user-images.githubusercontent.com/22391172/118780776-ae0dbc00-b88c-11eb-9a7a-9552b909aa26.png?raw=true)

-For these reasons, TKGWV2 does not include 3rd degree relationship estimation, and all real 3rd degree relatives will be assigned as 2nd degree or Unrelated, depending on whether their HRC value is above or below 0.0625, respectively.
+*Disclaimer:* For these reasons, TKGWV2 does not include 3rd degree relationship estimation, and all real 3rd degree relatives will be assigned as 2nd degree or Unrelated, depending on whether their HRC value is above or below 0.0625, respectively.
+Remember to consider these possibilities when interpreting your data, at least when you get 2nd degree relatives with an HRC close to 0.0625.

 # Helper scripts
 We provide 4 R functions to help automate some situations you might come across while preparing your data for TKGWV2 or analysing the results.